PayFabric/APIs/PayFabric/Sections/Transactions.md

 Refund (Non-Reference)
 -----------------

+Without referencing an original payment transaction to refund against, a non-referenced refund can processed in the same manner as processing a normal transaction with `Type` set to `Refund`:
-To perform a Refund transaction without reference transaction, you just need to create a transaction object, set the `Type` field to `Refund`, and then use [Create and Process a Transaction](#create-and-process-a-transaction) to submit the transaction.
+* Invoke [Create and Process a Transaction](#create-and-process-a-transaction) API to submit and process the transaction.

-* `POST /payment/api/transaction/process?cvc={CVCValue}`
+  > `POST /payment/api/transaction/process?cvc={CVCValue}`

 ###### Request
 <pre>